Nathan D'Laryea: Personal life

-His twin brother, Jonathan D'Laryea, is also a professional footballer and currently plays for AFC Mansfield.
+His twin brother, Jonathan D'Laryea, is also an ex- professional footballer and currently manages Hucknall Town F.C..
 The D'Laryea brothers are of Ghanaian descent.

-In 2012 D'Laryea was working as a secondary school teacher at Dixons Allerton Academy in Bradford and where he teaches maths.
-He recently moved to Manchester To work at Loreto High School, Chorlton.
+In 2012 D'Laryea was working as a secondary school teacher at Dixons Allerton Academy in Bradford and where he taught maths.
+He later moved to Manchester and worked at Loreto High School, Chorlton.

 Referee

 In April 2011, it was announced that he had commenced a post-playing career as referee for Leisure Leagues 6-a-side football in Oldham.